 Besides the Vibram rubber, there’s not much else to talk about.
 However, the rubber used in the outsole of the shoe does contribute to the overall flexibility of the shoe, which many runners love.

 Like the outsole, there isn’t too many added or special features to talk about.
 The most important feature of the midsole is the EVA midsole.
 It doesn’t provide a lot of cushioning, but then again, that wasn’t what it is for.
 This EVA foam is used to provide the runner with shock absorption.
 This light midsole keeps the overall shoe light in weight, while still providing a high level of flexibility and some protection underfoot.

 The upper of the Merrell Trail Glove 5

 isn’t anything extremely special either.
 The upper features a very traditional style mesh.
-The upper provides average breahtability.
-Most runners stated that the the upper is pretty comfortable for such a lightweight shoe and that it provides a soft feel for the top of the foot.
+The upper provides average breathability.
+Most runners stated that the upper is pretty comfortable for such a lightweight shoe and that it provides a soft feel for the top of the foot.